What is Articles of Organization

 - Information about the new LLC – mission statement and explanation of purpose

 Once created, the documents can be sent in via mail or online.

-Once in a while, can be rejected but this is almost always because there is an issue with the name chosen.
+Once in a while, Articles of Organization can be rejected but this is almost always because there is an issue with the name chosen.

 - The name cannot include words that could interfere or be confused with a government agency such as FBI, CIA, Treasury, etc.